 The interior of Gideon’s Bakehouse is what I would describe as Victorian-era goth with shelves filled with old books, intriguing works of art, and other antiquities.
 Honestly, I’m absolutely obsessed with it but I’m sure you care more about the baked goods.

 Once you are inside you’ll be in another line with other patrons where you’ll get to see the current cookie and cake flavors inside a glass case.
 But have no fear, you don’t have to make a mental note of what you want because the list of the options is also located on a chalkboard inside, and on our visit, we were given a paper with the flavors for the month.

 Once we reached the register we then ordered what we wanted and watched as each cookie was individually wrapped in paper and placed carefully in a box then a paper bag.
 I love that they wrapped them in paper because let’s be honest, the Florida heat is no joke and I was worried they’d all melt together.

-Here are the flavors we tried:
+Here are the flavors we’ve tried:

 - Traditional Chocolate Chip: The flakes of sea salt on top really helped balance out the sweetness.

-- Peanut Butter Crunch: Peanut butter cookie with peanut butter chips and crunchy honey roasted peanuts.
+- Peanut Butter Crunch: Peanut butter cookie with peanut butter chips and crunchy honey-roasted peanuts.

 Things to Know Before You Go:

 - You can preorder cookies online at their East End Market location.
-This is the sure way to get your hands on Gideon’s Bakehouse items (especially if you have a favorite cookie flavor!).
+This is a sure way to get your hands on Gideon’s Bakehouse items (especially if you have a favorite cookie flavor!).
 Preorders are not available at the Disney Springs location.